bradsprojects/Digirule2U/Software Tools/adr2 (Digirule 2U Assembler)/Source/README.md

 Compile adr2 (Digirule 2U Cross-Assembler)
 -------------------------------------------

-You can compile the Digirule 2U Cross-Assembler using the terminal under Mac OS or Linux, or using the command prompt under Windows.
+You can compile the Digirule 2U Cross-Assembler from the terminal under Linux or Mac OS, or from the command prompt under Windows.

 Note: You will need to make sure that git and gcc are installed on your system before running the following commands.